In This Article

-You need to ensure that the payable amount in your credit account is cleared.
-If your score is not zero, it can be viewed as if you did not balance your score, which can eventually negatively impact your score.
-Repay every penny on your card and ensure that you have collected the perks or benefits by attaining every credit associated with your card.
+Firstly, you need to ensure that the payable amount in your credit card account is cleared.
+If your score is not zero, it can be viewed as if you did not balance your credit card balance score, which can eventually negatively impact your score.
+Repay every penny on your credit card debt, and ensure that you have collected the perks or benefits by attaining every credit associated with your card.

 Last but not least, get a mailing address from the service provider.

 The mailing address is essential if the verbal request goes astray or is forgotten.
 This way, you will also have solid proof of having sent a request.
 It’s also more professional this way!